gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Source authentication of a message sent within the group and protected with Group OSCORE is ensured by means of a digital signature embedded in the message (in group mode), or by integrity-protecting the message with pairwise keying material derived from the asymmetric keys of sender and recipient (in pairwise mode).

-Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify source authenticity of incoming group messages.
+Therefore, group members must be able to retrieve each other's authentication credential from a trusted repository, in order to verify source authenticity of incoming group messages.

-As also discussed in {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager acts as trusted repository of the public keys of the group members, and provides those public keys to group members if requested to.
-Upon joining an OSCORE group, a joining node is thus expected to provide its own public key to the Group Manager.
+As also discussed in {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager acts as trusted repository of the authentication credentials of the group members, and provides those authentication credentials to group members if requested to.
+Upon joining an OSCORE group, a joining node is thus expected to provide its own authentication credential to the Group Manager.

 In particular, one of the following four cases can occur when a new node joins an OSCORE group.

 * The joining node is going to join the group exclusively as monitor, i.e., it is not going to send messages to the group.
-In this case, the joining node is not required to provide its own public key to the Group Manager, which thus does not have to perform any check related to the public key encoding, to a signature or ECDH algorithm, and to possible associated parameters.
-In case that joining node still provides a public key in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager silently ignores that parameter, as well as the related parameters 'cnonce' and 'client_cred_verify'.
+In this case, the joining node is not required to provide its own authentication credential to the Group Manager, which thus does not have to perform any check related to the format of the authentication credential, to a signature or ECDH algorithm, and to possible parameters associated to the algorithm and the public key.
+In case that joining node still provides an authentication credential in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager silently ignores that parameter, as well as the related parameters 'cnonce' and 'client_cred_verify'.

-* The Group Manager already acquired the public key of the joining node during a past joining process.
-In this case, the joining node MAY choose not to provide again its own public key to the Group Manager, in order to limit the size of the Joining Request.
-The joining node MUST provide its own public key again if it has provided the Group Manager with multiple public keys during past joining processes, intended for different OSCORE groups.
-If the joining node provides its own public key, the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the public key associated to the joining node in the OSCORE group.
+* The Group Manager already acquired the authentication credential of the joining node during a past joining process.
+In this case, the joining node MAY choose not to provide again its own authentication credential to the Group Manager, in order to limit the size of the Joining Request.
+The joining node MUST provide its own authentication credential again if it has provided the Group Manager with multiple authentication credentials during past joining processes, intended for different OSCORE groups.
+If the joining node provides its own authentication credential, the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated to the joining node in the OSCORE group.

 * The joining node and the Group Manager use an asymmetric proof-of-possession key to establish a secure communication association.
 Then, two cases can occur.

-   1. The proof-of-possession key is compatible with the encoding, as well as with the signature or ECDH algorithm, and with possible associated parameters used in the OSCORE group.
-Then, the Group Manager considers the proof-of-possession key as the public key associated to the joining node in the OSCORE group.
-If the joining node is aware that the proof-of-possession key is also valid for the OSCORE group, it MAY not provide it again as its own public key to the Group Manager.
-The joining node MUST provide its own public key again if it has provided the Group Manager with multiple public keys during past joining processes, intended for different OSCORE groups.
-If the joining node provides its own public key in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the public key associated to the joining node in the OSCORE group.
+   1. When establishing the secure communication association, the Group Manager obtained from the joining node the joining node's authentication credential, as compatible with the format used in the OSCORE group and including the asymmetric proof-of-possession key as public key.
+Also, such authentication credential and the proof-of-possession key are compatible with the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group.

+      In this case, the Group Manager considers the authentication credential as the one associated to the joining node in the OSCORE group.
+If the joining node is aware that the authentication credential and the public key included thereof are also valid for the OSCORE group, then the joining node MAY not provide again its own authentication credential to the Group Manager.

+      The joining node MUST provide again its own authentication credential if it has provided the Group Manager with multiple authentication credentials during past joining processes, intended for different OSCORE groups.
+If the joining node provides its own authentication credential in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated to the joining node in the OSCORE group.

-   2. The proof-of-possession key is not compatible with the encoding, or with the signature or algorithm, and with possible associated parameters used in the OSCORE group.
-In this case, the joining node MUST provide a different compatible public key to the Group Manager in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}).
-Then, the Group Manager performs consistency checks on this latest provided public key as per {{ssec-join-req-processing}} and, in case of success, considers it as the public key associated to the joining node in the OSCORE group.
+   2. The authentication credential is not compatible with the format used in the OSCORE group, or else the authentication credential and the proof-of-possession key included as public key are not compatible with the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group.

+       In this case, the joining node MUST provide a different compatible authentication credential and public key included thereof to the Group Manager in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}).
+Then, the Group Manager performs consistency checks on this latest provided authentication credential as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated to the joining node in the OSCORE group.

 * The joining node and the Group Manager use a symmetric proof-of-possession key to establish a secure communication association.
-In this case, upon performing a joining process with that Group Manager for the first time, the joining node specifies its own public key in the 'client_cred' parameter of the Joining Request targeting the group-membership endpoint (see {{ssec-join-req-sending}}).
+In this case, upon performing a joining process with that Group Manager for the first time, the joining node specifies its own authentication credential in the 'client_cred' parameter of the Joining Request targeting the group-membership endpoint (see {{ssec-join-req-sending}}).

 # Retrieve of Updated Keying Material # {#sec-updated-key}